-3.2.7 Computers
+3.2.8 Computers

 All church computers will have suitable parental controls and blocks put on.
-Although this is not failsafe, it will make using the computers for inappropriate behaviour more difficult, whilst also protecting any vulnerable users.
+Although this is not a failsafe, it will make using the computers for inappropriate behaviour more difficult, whilst also protecting any vulnerable users.
 We will create a policy specifically for church computer use, including terms and conditions for use as well as what will happen if someone breaches these conditions.

-3.2.8 Record keeping
+3.2.9 Record keeping

 It is good practice to record pastoral visits or meetings, noting the date, time, location, subject and any actions which are to be taken.
 The record of these meetings should stick to facts and try to avoid opinion.
 Any records of safeguarding allegations, concerns or disclosures should be passed on to the DPS and stored in a safe and secure manner for at least 75 years.
+Please refer to Baptist Union of Great Britain Safeguarding Record Keeping Guide available on their website.

-3.2.9 Pastoral Relationships
+3.2.10 Pastoral Relationships